 Hiking down into Farley Village, I played Frogger crossing Route 2, and then crossed over a large bridge over Miller’s River before swinging a right onto Farley Road for what was to become a long day of road walking.

 The first road walk was enjoyable.
 I passed vegetable stands with lockboxes and farm-grown vegetables, mailboxes shaped like fishing lures, and stands of Maple trees with sugar lines running through them.
 Interspersed were bright, colorful homes and many Biden, Harris, and Black Lives Matter signs.
 I was definitely in Massachusetts.

-There was another shelter just before Ruggles Pond, but like many of the other shelters on the New England Trail, it was close to a Park and a Parking Area.
-I don't stay near roads or Parks, especially in the northeast.
-There are too many people, and I've only had problems hiking when there are people nearby.
+There was another shelter just before Ruggles Pond, but like many other shelters on the New England Trail, it was close to a Park and a Parking Area.
+I don’t stay near roads or Parks, especially in the northeast.
+There are too many people, and I’ve only had problems hiking when there are people nearby.
 Animals are the least of my worries.

-Much of the afternoon was spent on roads, Jensen and Cooleyville, before I finally exited onto an old Forest Service Road.
-Eventually, the New England Trail left this road, and I cut off into the woods to find a camping spot for the night, underneath two sheltering Spruce Trees.
+Much of the afternoon was spent on roads Jensen and Cooleyville before I finally exited onto an old Forest Service Road.
+Eventually, the New England Trail left this road, and I cut off into the woods to find a camping spot for the night underneath two sheltering Spruce Trees.